alorlea/alorlea.github.io/_posts/open-source/2016-02-08-openstack-cluster-orchestration-with-karamel.markdown

     use of the flavor id attached to your VM configuration.

   * __Image:__ This corresponds to the VM image you want to launch stored in your Openstack system.
-In this case, we make use of the generated ID when you store your image in Openstack.
+In this case, we make use of the generated ID when you store your image in your Openstack project.

+  ## Cookbooks

+  The following code block, gathers the software that we will want to install on our nodes.
+For this purpose, Karamel makes use of Chef Cookbooks that get will be processed on the nodes by running Chef Solo.
+To simplify the transfer of the Cookbooks, they should be accessible by the application through Git so it can clone them and execute the recipes on the nodes.

+  For this example, we want to install Apache Hadoop and Apache Flink so we indicate this Karamel by the keyword Cookbook and specifying the repositories where our Cookbooks are stored plus the branch we want to checkout.